Rigid connections and $F$-isocrystals: Frobenius structure

 \section{Frobenius structure}

-The aim of this section is to prove Theorem~\ref{thm:Fstr}. { Our proof is based on the theory of Higgs-de Rham flows as developed by Lan--Sheng--Zuo in \cite{LSZ13}.
+This section is devoted to proving Theorem \ref{thm:Fstr}. { Our proof is based on the theory of Higgs-de Rham flows as developed by Lan--Sheng--Zuo in \cite{LSZ13}.
 We begin by recalling their results. }

-\subsection{{Recollection on Lan--Sheng--Zuo's Higgs-de Rham flows}}
+\subsection{Recollection on Lan--Sheng--Zuo's Higgs-de Rham flows}

 {